chvolow24/jackdaw/README.md

 ## Disclaimer

 Jackdaw is a work in progress and has not been officially "released."
 What's available here is surprisingly powerful, fun to use, and can definitely be used to make music, but I do not guarantee that everything will work perfectly or as expected.

+### Privacy

+Jackdaw collects no data.
+Usage logs are stored in temporary files on disk, but these are not visible to anyone unless you choose to share them.

 ### Use of AI